Angie-commits/google/README.md

 ## 3. Establishing a TCP/IP Connection (Handshake)

-- The browser uses the IP address to initiate a *TCP connection* with the server.
+- The browser uses the IP address to initiate a *TCP connection* (Transmission control protocol) with the server.
 - A *three-way handshake* occurs:
   1. *SYN* – Browser requests to start a connection.
   2. *SYN-ACK* – Server acknowledges the request.